 - a.
-Fire extinguishers are identified, revisited, and mounted in proper location, - Also, drug expiration dates added as well in the check list. - c.
+Fire extinguishers are identified, revisited, and mounted in proper location, - b.
+For First aid purpose, the Boxes are re-filled and checked once a week with a check list for medicines refilling dates Also, drug expiration dates added as well in the check list. - c.
 Fencing is placed at the 500 V area to prevent unwanted entry.